News

 Read More

-The Baltic Exchange's main sea freight index , which tracks rates to ship dry commodities, rose for a third session on Thursday as gains on the larger capesizes bolstered cargo demand.
+The Baltic Exchange's main sea freight index , which tracks rates to ship dry commodities, fell for the 12th straight session on Monday as rates for capesizes remained

 Read More